 Here’s the thing: your site should be mobile-friendly.
-In fact, this might just be your number one priority.
-If you want to improve your mobile SEO, you have to improve the performance of your site, plus you have to make sure that it offers users an excellent mobile experience.
-In this SEO basics article, you’ll find an overview of what you should do to improve your mobile site.
+This should be your number one priority.
+If you want to optimize your mobile site, you have to improve your site’s performance, plus you have to make sure that it offers users an excellent user experience.
+In this SEO basics article, you’ll find an overview of what you could do to improve your mobile site.

 When is a site mobile-friendly?